Katherine Dwyer, Founder & President

-Kate’s extensive training in the principles and techniques of equine technical rescue combines with her twenty-plus years experience as a career Paramedic in a busy municipal 911 system to form a solid foundation for our organization’s services, operations and mission.
+Kate’s extensive training in the principles and techniques of equine technical rescue combines with her twenty-five years of experience as a career Paramedic in a busy municipal 911 system to form a solid foundation for our organization’s services, operations and mission.
 Kate routinely works alongside other first responders at critical incidents and regularly operates within the incident command system, a necessity at any equine technical rescue incident.

-Kate has been a registered and deployable member of the State of Massachusetts Animal Response Team (SMART) since 2007 and completed all required training for the Large Animal Search and Rescue Team.
+Kate has been a registered and deployable member of the State of Massachusetts Animal Response Team (SMART) since 2007 and has completed all required training for the Large Animal Search and Rescue Team.
 In 2011, Kate was invited to facilitate a break-out group for ICS training at the SMART Annual Summit.

 Kate has also completed FEMA USAR Medical Specialist training, and is a deployable Metropolitan Boston Homeland Security Urban Search and Rescue Medic.

 While Sara has been known to profess that horses “are a cross between Jurassic Park and a hamster cage”, she is not unfamiliar with a saddle or barn chores!
 As Secretary, she carries a lot of official responsibilities and has contributed to and supported all the administrative logistics of our incorporation and its maintenance.
 Despite the long hours she keeps working for a non-profit healthcare organization, Sara is a master of organization and keeps on top of what we have due when and ensures that it gets done right!

 Wayne Sanden, Treasurer